automerge/automerge/automerge-wasm/README.md

 An Actor is a unique id that distinguishes a single writer to a document.
 It can be any hex string.

 An Object id uniquely identifies a Map, List or Text object within a document.
+It can be treated as an opaque string and can be used across documents.
 This id comes as a string in the form of `{number}@{actor}` - so `"10@aabbcc"` for example.
 The string `"_root"` or `"/"` can also be used to refer to the document root.
 These strings are durable and can be used on any descendant or copy of the document that generated them.

 Heads refers to a set of hashes that uniquely identifies a point in time in a document's history.
 Heads are useful for comparing documents state or retrieving past states from the document.